top of page

 She brings experience in program evaluation, data analysis, and grants management and reporting, applying a detailed-oriented and analytical approach to her work.

-Alana holds a B.S. in Mathematics with a minor in Physics and is currently finishing a Master of Public Administration at the University of Kentucky.
+Alana holds a B.S. in Mathematics with a minor in Physics and a Master of Public Administration from the University of Kentucky.

 Brogna, Hunter web n132.jpg